Krowemoh/node-pick-universe/README.md

 This will create the documentation in a folder called out.

+## Changelog

+0.2.0 - Record IDs get converted to ISO8859-1 just like records.
+Error codes are accompanied by their messages from the intercall header file.

 ## Hacking Instructions

 To hack on this addon, you can run the following commands: